mstarski/recruitment-nestjs/README.md

 ## Interview questions (notes)
 1. Add a constraint so that adopting client cannot be under 18 years old
 2. There can't be a cat without a shelter
+3. Add 'age' property to `CatEntity`
+4. There can't be two cats that have the same name/breed pair assigned